lqb2/blog/_posts/2023/2023-10-30-sabbatical-writeup.md

 overall: super amazing. worth every single ounce of work it took to make it happen. i feel forever changed and wish everyone could take sabbatical-style breaks! (i am so jealous of the august-off tradition that exists in many parts of europe).

-as i've started to tell folks about my sabbatical, i'm getting clearer about what i want to share via writing about it. i'm also thinking i might do a recorded zoom or audio type call for folks who want to hear about it via voice and be in discussion about it. but first, some of the highlights:
+as i've started to tell folks about my sabbatical, i'm getting clearer about what i want to share via writing about it. i'm also thinking i might do a recorded zoom or audio type call for folks who want to hear about it via voice and be in discussion about it. but for now, here's some extended thoughts in writing:

 ## setting the scene